NorthernMechatronics/tflm_digits/training_files/README.md

 During training, the machine learning algorithm tries to find a good set of weights and biases to form a good enough model that minimizes the error between the predictions it makes on a set of data points and the actual labels associated with each data point.
 The [loss function](https://developers.google.com/machine-learning/glossary#loss-function) calculates the loss.

-[Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) centers around the idea of finding a local minimum within a differentiable function – in this case, the function is the loss function There are different optimizers that implement this algorithm - we use [Adam](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam), which is based on [this paper](https://arxiv.org/abs/1412.6980).
+[Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) centers around the idea of finding a local minimum within a differentiable function – in this case, the function is the loss function.
+There are different optimizers that implement this algorithm - we use [Adam](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam), which is based on [this paper](https://arxiv.org/abs/1412.6980).
 Certain hyperparameters exist to tweak the model during the training process, such as the [learning rate](https://www.youtube.com/watch?v=QzulmoOg2JE).

 [The metrics](https://www.tensorflow.org/api_docs/python/tf/keras/metrics) are simply different ways to measure the model's performance during training.
 [The accuracy](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/Accuracy) is an important metric, because it allows us to measure the model's predictions against the actual labels associated to an image.